Nocturnal, Crepuscular, and Diurnal Defined

 - Different hedgehogs will tolerate different amounts of daytime handling.

 - Some hedgehogs may tolerate short amounts of daytime play, while others may continue to play for several hours.

-- Signs of a hedgehog ready to go back to sleep are: frantically searching for a place to hide, sitting still, or appearing stressed in any other way.
+- Signs of a hedgehog ready to go back to sleep are frantic searching for a place to hide, sitting still, or appearing stressed in any other way.

-- Your hedgehog may bite out of frustration if it is giving you signals that it wants to go back to sleep and you are not attentive to its needs.
+- Your hedgehog may bite out of frustration if you are not paying attention to its signals.

-- Some hedgehogs thrive on excursions outside their typical setting.
+- Some hedgehogs thrive on excursions outside their typical settings.

 - Excursions might include educational visits to classrooms.

-- Hedgehogs may eat, play, or wheel in full view of public when there is ample room in their cage to run and play (versus a small travel carrier).
+- Hedgehogs may eat, play, or wheel in full view of the public when their cages are big enough (versus small travel carriers).

-- Some hedgehogs seem to enjoy outings and not huff, puff or ball up, and are perfectly behaved hedgehogs in view of strangers.
+- Some hedgehogs seem to enjoy outings; do not huff, puff, or ball up, and are perfectly behaved in the company of strangers.

-- There are times when hedgehogs may exhibit daytime activity without being woken up by their human companion.
+- Sometimes hedgehogs exhibit daytime activity without being awakened by their human companions.

 - Babies are most likely to exhibit unusual activity, especially when they are acclimating to a new cage or a new home away from siblings.

 - We found the following daytime handling comment on Hedgehog Central by Peanut1388: